-Like the previous six years, in 2019 the Executive Officer (EOI/EOII) and Administrative Officer (AO) grade levels jointly accounted for over half of FTE staff.
+Like the previous seven years, in 2020 the Executive Officer (EOI/EOII) and Administrative Officer (AO) grade levels jointly accounted for over half of FTE staff.

 Since 2013 the proportions of FTE staff has decreased at Administrative Assistant (AA) and AO level, and increased at EOI/EOII level and above.
-The greatest changes have been seen at AA level with a decrease of 4.3 percentage points and at EOI/EOII level with an increase of 2.0 percentage points.
+In terms of changes in percentage points, the largest decrease was at AA level (5.3 percentage points), while the largest increase was at EOI/EOII level (2.8 percentage points).

-Number of Staff
+3 Number of Staff